 B1.3 Sample Count and Types

 Table 5 lists the sample counts, sample types, and required analyses for each project site.
+For samples collected in the San Francisco Bay PCBs TMDL area, Caltrans has selected a list of 40 PCB congeners that will be analyzed for all samples; similarly, Caltrans has selected the 55 PCB congeners listed in the Water Quality Control Plan for Enclosed Bays and Estuaries – Part 1, Sediment Quality Provisions to be analyzed for all samples collected in the Los Angeles Region.
+The respective lists of congeners are included as footnotes to Table 5.

 In addition to the analyses listed in Table 5, field tests will be conducted at every monitoring site during every event.
 Field testing shall include temperature, pH, conductivity, turbidity, and dissolved oxygen.